Online Program Overview

 Grading System: A-F

-Students must be rising Juniors or rising Seniors to take this program (exceptions may apply).
-Students must be a minimum of 15 years of age by the orientation and move-in date.
+Students must be of rising junior or senior status or a 2020 high school graduate.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 - Laptop or desktop computer with a webcam

 - Appropriate software for viewing videos online: I.e. video player

 - Microsoft Office Suite (will be provided to students upon enrolling in the program)